forestgrape/coronavirus/2_biological/life-forms.md

 > **major updates in progress, April 2021**]

 ## Summary
-First things first, a life-forms is a thing with memorized environment interactions and is able to produce rough copies of itself, called progeny.
-The interactions are stored in genomes.
+A life-forms is a thing with memorized environment interactions and is able to produce rough copies of itself, called progeny.
+The interactions are stored in a genome.
 All genomes are made from ribonucleic acid (RNA) or deoxyribonucleic acid (DNA).
-RNA is common to all life forms on earth and RNA is used to store information, as enzyme and as structural units.
+RNA is common to all life forms on earth.
+RNA has different function in life: RNA stores and transfers information, RNA can act as enzyme and RNA provide structure.
+DNA on the other hand is nearly exclusively used for storing information.
 Life-forms differ in the way they interact with the environment and with each other.
 Some are more self contained and some less.
-The interactions determine to a large part how life forms are built and shield their metabolism.
+The interactions determine to a large part how life forms are built and shield their metabolism and vice versa.

 ## Introduction to Life